Plyscraper: Future

 The use of mass timber has been popular in Europe for a few years but has started to gain traction in the United States as knowledge of engineered woods has developed and experience with them as construction materials has increased.
 Plyscrapers are still in their infancy stage, but as we learn more about mass timber and become more proficient using it, many mass-timber buildings are currently being proposed.
 In fact, they are becoming increasingly popular among contractors and builders due to the ease of construction, as putting together a plyscraper is faster and quieter compared to its steel and concrete counterparts.

-Several proposals to create more plyscrapers have been made all over the world.
-For example, in Tokyo, a plyscraper that is 350 meters (1,148 ft) tall called the W350 Project has been proposed with plans to be complete in 2041.
-The W350 Project plans to be a hybrid plyscraper using only 10% steel and the remainder engineered wood.
-In London, research and planning are underway for the Oakwood Tower which is estimated to be 304.8 meters (1000 ft) tall.
-This would be an 80 story building integrated into the London skyline.
-In Chicago, there is a concept proposal for a 228 meter (748 ft) tall building called the River Beech Tower.
-The team designing this building plans to implement a system called the exterior diagrid system which would advantage of the natural axial strength of timber allowing for efficient load distribution throughout the whole building.
+Proposals to build more plyscrapers are in the works around the globe.
+In Tokyo, a 350 m (1,148 ft)-tall plyscraper called the W350 Project has been proposed with a 2041 completion target that would be a hybrid of 90% engineered wood and 10% steel.
+Research and planning are underway in London for the Oakwood Tower, which will reach an estimated 300 m (984 ft) into the sky, making it an 80-story addition to the London skyline.
+And a design team in Chicago has proposed a concept for a building to be called the River Beech Tower that would be 228 m (748 ft) tall and deploy an "exterior diagrid system" to exploit timber's natural axial strength, allowing efficient load distribution throughout the building.